oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1608 - Fixed a bug in creating Security groups that are members of another group.
 - #1610 - Fixed a bug where the Create Domain and Update Domain Tools were trying to create a security provider that is not valid in the current WebLogic Server version.
+- #1615 - Fixed an issue where certain errors during online update or deploy operations could leave a pending edit state that caused subsequent invocations to fail due to the pending edit state.

 #### Known Issues
 None